frederickk/folio.js/README.md

 https://dl.dropbox.com/u/7038255/frederickkPaper/FColorExample.html

 All of these examples can be found in the above 'examples' directory.
-More Examples of FrederickkJS to be added as time permits.
+More Examples of frederickkPaper to be added as time permits.